Home —> Lighting for Collaborative Robot Vision: Cobot Integration Considerations

-Collaborative robots — cobots — are designed to work alongside human operators in shared workspaces.
-Unlike traditional industrial robots enclosed in safety cages, cobots operate in open production areas where human presence is expected and intended.
+Collaborative robots—cobots—are designed to work alongside human operators in shared workspaces.
+Unlike traditional industrial robots shut inside safety cages, cobots operate in open production areas where human presence is expected and intended.

 Vision-guided cobots use cameras and lighting to locate parts, verify assembly steps, guide grippers, and inspect components.
-The lighting system in a cobot vision cell must meet requirements that do not exist in fixed automation: photobiological safety, compact form factor, vibration tolerance, and compatibility with flexible mounting configurations.
+The lighting system in a cobot vision cell has to meet requirements that do not exist in fixed automation: photobiological safety, compact form factor, vibration tolerance, and compatibility with flexible mounting configurations.

 What Makes Cobot Vision Different from Fixed Automation

-In a fixed automation cell, the illuminator is mounted in a defined position relative to the part and the camera.
+In a fixed automation cell, the illuminator sits in a defined position relative to the part and the camera.
 The geometry is set during commissioning and does not change during production.
-There are no human operators in the inspection zone during normal operation.
-The illuminator can be sized and specified without considering the effect of light on human workers.
+No human operators are in the inspection zone during normal operation.
+The illuminator can be sized and specified without weighing the effect of light on human workers.

-In a cobot cell, the situation is different.
-The robot arm may be mounted on a mobile base or repositioned between production runs.
+In a cobot cell, the picture is different.
+The robot arm may sit on a mobile base or be repositioned between production runs.
 Operators work alongside the cobot and may pass through the inspection zone regularly.
-The illuminator may be attached directly to the robot arm and moves with it during operation.
+The illuminator may attach directly to the robot arm and move with it during operation.

-These differences create a set of specific engineering requirements that must be addressed during illuminator selection and cell design.
-Ignoring them can result in photobiological safety issues, mechanical integration problems, or unreliable inspection performance caused by illuminator vibration during robot motion.
+These differences create a set of specific engineering requirements that have to be handled during illuminator selection and cell design.
+Ignoring them can lead to photobiological safety issues, mechanical integration problems, or unreliable inspection performance from illuminator vibration during robot motion.

 Photobiological Safety: IEC 62471 for Human-Shared Workspaces

-Photobiological safety refers to the potential for optical radiation — light — to cause harm to the eye or skin.
+Photobiological safety refers to the potential for optical radiation—light—to harm the eye or skin.
 The relevant standard is IEC 62471, which defines risk groups for light sources based on their emission characteristics.

 In a traditional machine vision cell, photobiological safety is not a primary concern because human operators are not present during inspection.
-In a cobot cell, operators are in the workspace continuously.
-Illuminators must be assessed and classified under IEC 62471.
-High-intensity illuminators in the blue, UV, or IR wavelength ranges require particular attention.
+In a cobot cell, operators stay in the workspace continuously.
+Illuminators have to be assessed and classified under IEC 62471.
+High-intensity illuminators in the blue, UV, or IR wavelength ranges need particular attention.

 Risk Group Classification and Practical Implications

 IEC 62471 defines four risk groups: exempt, low risk (RG1), moderate risk (RG2), and high risk (RG3).
-An illuminator classified as RG2 or RG3 may require additional control measures such as shielding, warning signs, or restricted access zones, even in a cobot cell.
+An illuminator classified as RG2 or RG3 may call for additional control measures such as shielding, warning signs, or restricted access zones, even in a cobot cell.

-Engineers designing cobot vision systems should verify the IEC 62471 classification of any illuminator they specify for use in a shared workspace.
-Illuminators operating in the visible spectrum at moderate intensity levels are generally classified as exempt or RG1.
-Strobe illuminators firing at high peak intensities require separate assessment of the stroboscopic effect on human operators.
+Engineers designing cobot vision systems should verify the IEC 62471 classification of any illuminator they specify for a shared workspace.
+Illuminators running in the visible spectrum at moderate intensity are generally classified as exempt or RG1.
+Strobe illuminators firing at high peak intensities need a separate assessment of the stroboscopic effect on human operators.

 Compact and Lightweight Illuminators for Robot-Mounted Integration

-When an illuminator is mounted on the end effector of a robot arm, its weight and dimensions directly affect the dynamic performance of the arm.
-Every gram added to the end effector reduces the payload available for the gripper and the part being handled.
-Large illuminators extend the reach of the end effector and increase the moment arm, reducing effective payload further.
+When an illuminator mounts on the end effector of a robot arm, its weight and dimensions feed straight into the dynamic performance of the arm.
+Every gram added to the end effector cuts the payload available for the gripper and the part being handled.
+Large illuminators extend the reach of the end effector and increase the moment arm, trimming effective payload further.

 Compact illuminators with high luminous efficiency are preferred for robot-mounted applications.
-High efficiency means more light output per watt of electrical input.
-This allows a physically smaller illuminator to produce the same photometric output as a larger, less efficient unit.
+High efficiency means more light output per watt of electrical input, so a physically smaller illuminator can produce the same photometric output as a larger, less efficient unit.

-RODER Vision’s dense LED matrix technology packs a high density of emitters into a small surface area.
-This produces a high luminance output from a compact form factor.
-The result is an illuminator that is small enough to integrate on most cobot end effectors without significant payload penalty.
+RODER Vision’s dense LED matrix technology packs a high density of emitters into a small surface area, producing high luminance output from a compact form factor.
+The result is an illuminator small enough to integrate on most cobot end effectors without a significant payload penalty.

 Mounting and Cable Management on Cobot Arms

 Cable management is a significant practical challenge in robot-mounted illuminator integration.
-The illuminator cable must follow the motion of the robot arm without creating snag points or fatigue failures at the connector.
-Cable carriers, spiral wraps, and strain relief systems are standard solutions.
-The illuminator connector must be rated for the bending cycles and the environmental conditions of the application.
+The illuminator cable has to follow the motion of the robot arm without creating snag points or fatigue failures at the connector.
+Cable carriers, spiral wraps, and strain relief systems are the standard solutions.
+The illuminator connector has to be rated for the bending cycles and the environmental conditions of the application.

 RODER Vision illuminators use M8 and M12 circular connectors with vibration-resistant locking mechanisms.
-These connectors are rated for repeated mating cycles and are compatible with standard cable carrier and drag chain systems used on robot arms.
+These connectors are rated for repeated mating cycles and work with standard cable carrier and drag chain systems used on robot arms.

 Vibration Tolerance: Illuminator Reliability Under Robot Motion

 A robot arm in motion generates vibration.
 The acceleration and deceleration of the arm during pick-and-place cycles subjects the end effector and any attached components to mechanical shock.
-An illuminator mounted on the end effector must withstand these loads without mechanical failure or degradation of optical performance.
+An illuminator mounted on the end effector has to ride out these loads without mechanical failure or degradation of optical performance.

-Vibration failures in illuminators typically occur at the LED solder joints, the LED-to-heatsink interface, or the connector.
-RODER Vision illuminators are constructed using a thermal bonding approach that also provides mechanical rigidity at the LED-to-substrate interface.
+Vibration failures in illuminators usually occur at the LED solder joints, the LED-to-heatsink interface, or the connector.
+RODER Vision illuminators are built using a thermal bonding approach that also gives mechanical rigidity at the LED-to-substrate interface.
 The connector type and mounting configuration are designed to resist vibration loosening.

-For applications with particularly high dynamic loads, engineers should consult with RODER Vision’s application team to verify that the selected illuminator configuration is appropriate for the robot’s motion profile and payload conditions.
+For applications with particularly high dynamic loads, engineers should consult RODER Vision’s application team to confirm the selected illuminator configuration suits the robot’s motion profile and payload conditions.

 Flexible Production: Quick-Change Illuminator Systems

-One of the primary benefits of collaborative robots is their ability to be redeployed quickly between different production tasks.
+One of the primary benefits of collaborative robots is how quickly they can be redeployed between different production tasks.
 A cobot that inspects connector pins in the morning may be repositioned to verify label placement in the afternoon.
-This flexibility requires vision and lighting systems that can be reconfigured rapidly.
+That flexibility calls for vision and lighting systems that can be reconfigured fast.

-Quick-change end effector systems are available from multiple suppliers and allow the complete end effector — including camera and illuminator — to be swapped in minutes without tools.
-The illuminator must be compatible with the quick-change interface in terms of physical mounting and electrical connection.
+Quick-change end effector systems are available from several suppliers and allow the complete end effector—camera and illuminator included—to be swapped in minutes without tools.
+The illuminator has to suit the quick-change interface in both physical mounting and electrical connection.

 RODER Vision illuminators are available with custom mounting flanges and connector configurations that support integration into quick-change end effector systems.
 The standard M8 and M12 connectors allow rapid disconnection and reconnection without specialist tools or cable termination.